kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	| 4         | 1     | |+|           | |+|             |  53          |
 	+-----------+-------+---------------+-----------------+--------------+

-	Experiments were performed in random order; in this case we happened to run experiment 4 first, and experiment 3 last.
+	Experiments were performed in random order; in this case, we happened to run experiment 4 first and experiment 3 last.

 #.
-For simple systems you can visualize the design and results :ref:`as shown here <DOE-fig-Cube-plot>`.
+For simple systems you can visualize the design and results :ref:`as shown in the following figure <DOE-fig-Cube-plot>`.
 This is known as a :index:`cube plot`.

 	.. _DOE-fig-Cube-plot:
 	.. figure:: ../figures/doe/factorial-two-levels-two-variables-no-analysis.png